ONLINE HELP

 This error management mode (procedure that expects the CError parameter) allows for a more rigorous application development.

-WLanguage: Specific features used to simplify the MVP architecture
+WLanguage: Specific features to simplify MVP architecture

 Overview